Lea Maurer: Coaching career

 Following her retirement from competitive swimming, Loveless Maurer, who is married to fellow Stanford swimmer Erik Maurer, became an assistant swimming coach at Northwestern University in Evanston, Illinois.
 From 1995 to 2005, she coached the boys' and girls' swim teams at Lake Forest High School in Lake Forest, Illinois, during which time the girls' team won the state championship in 2002 and 2003, and the boys' team won the state championship in 2003.
+Matt Grevers, a four-time Olympic gold medalist and backstroke specialist was one of her more outstanding swimmers during her time at Lake Forest High.

 In 2005, she was named head coach of the Stanford women's swimming and diving team.
 She led the team to back-to-back Pac-10 championships in 2010 and 2011 and resigned following the 2012 season.
 She was inducted into the Stanford Athletic Hall of Fame in 2006.

-Maurer is now a volunteer assistant coach for the Stanford men's water polo team since spring 2013.
+Maurer was a volunteer assistant coach for the Stanford men's water polo team since the spring of 2013.

 She is a veteran celebrity swimmer for Swim Across America (SAA), a charitable organization that enlists former Olympic swimmers to raise funds for cancer research, and she has participated in three SAA events.

-She is now the assistant head coach for the USC Trojans under Coach Kipp.
+She was the assistant head coach for the USC Trojans under Coach Kipp.
+She was named head coach in April 2022.